Glorymaya/-Phoenix-Grid-an-intelligent-waste-management-network/README.md

-Understanding Cloud Services
+Understanding what is Cloud Services
-Cloud services are on-demand IT resources—like computing power, storage, and software— delivered over the internet by third-party providers.
-Instead of companies buying and maintaining their own physical servers, they can access these resources remotely, paying typically for what they use .
+Cloud services are online computing resources provided over the internet by external providers.
+Instead of keeping software, files, or servers on personal computers or local data centers, individuals and organizations can access them remotely.
+Cloud services are flexible, scalable, and usually charged based on usage, which helps save money and reduces the need for technical maintenance.

- Real-World Examples Changing Our Lives:
+Real-World Examples Changing Our Lives
-· Entertainment: Services like Netflix and Spotify have moved from physical media and downloads to streaming, fundamentally changing how we consume media.
-· Healthcare: Electronic Health Records (EHRs) stored in the cloud allow doctors to securely access patient data in real-time, from any location, facilitating telemedicine .
-· Education: Platforms like Google Classroom and Coursera power online learning, making education more accessible through virtual classrooms and centralized resources .
-· Collaboration & File Storage: Tools like Microsoft OneDrive and Dropbox enable seamless file sharing and real-time collaboration from anywhere in the world .
+	•	Healthcare: Cloud platforms allow clinics to store and share patient imaging and lab results instantly, so doctors can make faster and more accurate diagnoses.
+	•	Business & Productivity: Services like Notion, Trello, and Airtable help teams manage projects, track tasks, and collaborate online without being in the same office.
+	•	Entertainment & Media: Cloud-based gaming platforms like Xbox Cloud Gaming or Stadia let people play high-quality games without owning powerful consoles.
+	•	Education: Virtual classrooms on platforms such as Edmodo or Moodle provide students access to lessons, quizzes, and study materials from anywhere.
+	•	Personal Life: Photo and video storage on platforms like Amazon Photos or Google Photos keeps memories safe online, easily shared with family and friends.

 # -Phoenix-Grid-an-intelligent-waste-management-network

 Abstract